-Antibacterial - bactericidal - disinfectant herbs and plants for pain relief
+Antibacterial-disinfectant herbs and plants for relieving oral pain

-Beyond (warm) salt water: other simple, natural herbal toothache medicines or home remedies.
-As with any page containing "herbal advice", the reader is reminded of Healing Teeth Naturally's introductory General advice and considerations re using herbal and similar nature-derived remedies to heal, treat or improve one's gums and teeth.
+Beyond (warm) salt water: other simple, natural herbal toothache medicines or home remedies such as tea tree oil, ginger, garlic, onion, oil of oregano, lavender oil, mint oil, camomile, and cloves.
+As with any page containing "herbal advice", the reader is reminded of Healing Teeth Naturally's introductory General advice and considerations re using herbal remedies to heal, treat or improve one's gums and teeth.